 Duchenne muscular dystrophy (DMD) is a genetic disease in which patients lack the protein dystrophin, which is critical for stabilizing muscle cell membranes.
 Without a functional dystrophin protein, muscle cells are susceptible to damage and progressively die.
 Patients experience progressive muscle weakness starting at an early age, loss of ambulation typically in the first decade of life, eventual respiratory and cardiac failure, and an abbreviated lifespan averaging less than three decades.

-Capricor is enrolling the HOPE-2 clinical trial for Capricor’s lead investigational therapy, CAP-1002.
+Capricor is conducting the HOPE-2 clinical trial for Capricor’s lead investigational therapy, CAP-1002.

 Click here to view a webcast on cardiosphere-derived cells for heart failure in Duchenne muscular dystrophy by Eduardo Marbán, M.D,Ph.D. – Director, Cedars-Sinai Heart Institute